armory/docs-cdaas/content/en/_index.md

 Software Delivery is rarely a single environment.
 Most workflows require promotion from one environment or region to another after some set of constraints has been met, such as test executions, manual approvals, CI workflows, canary analysis, etc.

 CDaaS uses centralized business logic, native Kubernetes resources and logic-less Remote Network Agents that act as simple network relays and provide the control plane with service account based Kubernetes credentials.
 This allows you to get new features immediately without having to worry about edge maintenance.
 No agent upgrade change campaigns within your organization, or need to manage [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

-## How Armory CD-as-a-Service works

-Armory CDaaS is a centralized control plane that utilizes flexible promotion constraints to safely rollout software/config changes across multiple clusters, environments, and/or regions.

 {{< include "cdaas-explained-how.md" >}}